 Store Your Jack-o-Lantern in the Fridge

-Some people clear out space in their fridge for the jack-o-lantern so it continues looking fresh.
-Storing the jack-o-lantern in the fridge overnight also prevents nocturnal and early morning insects from munching on the pumpkin.
+Some people clear out space in their fridge for the jack-o-lantern so it continues looking fresh for as long as possible.
+Storing the jack-o-lantern in the fridge overnight also prevents early morning and nocturnal insects that bite at night from munching on the pumpkin.

 Did your jack-o-lantern invite a pest infestation?
 The team at Vulcan Termite and Pest Control Inc. can provide custom pest control treatments as well as personalized advice on how to prevent pests around your home this fall.
 Give us a call today to schedule an on-site inspection.